Static Content Widget

 User Profile Widget

-To add a contact information to your pages, use the User Profile widget.
-This is useful if you want to show a contact on a page, for example, on the Contact Us page.
+To add a contact information outside the employee directory, use the User Profile widget.
+This is useful if you want to show a contact, for example, on the Contact Us page.
 If the user profile contains details, such as location, department, job title, and so on, those are displayed.

 File List Widget

-To add a selection of files to your pages, use the File List widget.
+To add a selection of files, use the File List widget.
 Users can open or download these files.
 For example, if you have a page on Corporate Social Responsibility, place all related files, such as guidelines, activities planned for the year, and so on, on the file list.

 To add a box to call attention to particular information, warning, or a tip to your pages, use the Infobox widget.
 The colored box readily draws users’ attention to the content presented in it.